 No doubt the southwestern British Columbia wilderness impressed Capt.
 George Vancouver.
 An officer in the British Royal Navy, he sailed into Burrard Inlet on June 13, 1792, while searching for the Northwest Passage.
 Vancouver named the inlet after his friend Sir Harry Burrard, a member of Parliament, but lent his own moniker to the city and the large island that lies between the mainland and the Pacific.

 Vancouver was incorporated in 1886, quite a young city given its present status.
 A Canadian Pacific Railway passenger train arrived in 1887, showering spectators with soot and cinders.
 By the 1890s transpacific shipping inaugurated the city as a major world port.

-That era produced colorful characters like John Deighton, aka “Gassy Jack,” a saloon owner who set up shop in Gastown, the city's oldest section.
-The name is a reference to Deighton's reputation for tall-tale bluster.
-His likeness stands at the circle where Water, Alexander, Powell and Carrall streets converge.
+That era produced colorful characters like John Deighton, aka “Gassy Jack,” a saloon owner who set up shop in Gastown, the oldest section of the city.
+The name is a reference to Deighton's reputation for storytelling and tall-tales.
+His status of his likeness stands at the circle where Water, Alexander, Powell and Carrall streets converge.